DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/execution.md

 - Select the Thingsboard data hub.
 ![KEYNOA](/img/KEYNOA/Thingsboard/Data-Hub.png)

 - Fill in the details of your Thingsboard instance.
-The provision key and secret can be found in the Thingsboard device profile you want your device to be assigned to.
+The provision key and provision secret can be found in the Thingsboard device profile you want your device to be assigned to.
 Click on "Create".
 ![KEYNOA](/img/KEYNOA/Thingsboard/Data-Hub-details.png)
 ### Create Template
 - Create the MQTT template that assigns your device to the Data Hub.
+Use the Create button and click on "MQTT template".
 ![KEYNOA](/img/KEYNOA/Dashboard.png)

 - Select your Data Hub.
 Click on "Next".